-I have gotten a great question from a reader named Sherene a while back asking about which was better: Roth IRAs vs CDs?
+I have gotten a great question from a reader named Sherene a while back asking about which was better: An IRA vs CDs?
 She wrote:

 “I am a recent college graduate and I want to put the little money I have saved (approx $3,000) into something that will give me good returns over the years.
-Would you suggest I get CDs or a Roth IRA?”
+Would you suggest I get an IRA vs CD?”

 Roth IRAs are a type of investment account and CDs are simply a type of investment.
 You can have both!

 A quick overview of each:

 - CD: This is a type of investment known as a time deposit.
 This means you essentially loan money to a bank for a set period of time and when that time is done, the bank will give you your money back plus interest.
 This makes them very low risk.

 - Roth IRA: This is an investment account with significant tax advantages.
 It allows you to invest in funds of your choosing and accumulate money for retirement age.